-82. Codes vary in their recommendations on board structures, but they share the common goal of ensuring the separation of management and control.
+Codes vary in their recommendations on board structures, but they share the common goal of ensuring the separation of management and control.
 Corporate laws in countries such as Germany and the Netherlands mandate two-tiered board structures that allow employees and shareholders to directly oversee management's actions.
 Conversely, unitary board structures in countries such as the U.K., U.S., and Spain require a balancing of executive, non-executive, and independent directors to ensure that no one group can dominate the board's decision making.
 Both Japan and Italy have been rethinking traditional structures, with one alternative model emphasizing the need for independent internal audit.
-In Italy, the 2004 reform of governance law requires that the main board be supplemented by a board of auditors elected by shareholders, or by a German-style two-tiered structure, or by a US-style independent unitary board structure.
+In Italy, the 2004 reform of governance law requires that the main board be supplemented by a board of auditors elected by shareholders, or by a German-style two-tiered structure, or by a U.S.-style independent unitary board structure.

-83. Whether companies have unitary or two-tiered boards depends largely on the local cultural environment, and has not evolved significantly over time.
-What has evolved is board size.
-Unitary board structures seem to be converging to about 10-12 board members, on average, down from about 16 in 1980.
-There are significant variations by industry, however.
-US banks have an average of 17 board members; some factors that explain this bigger board size include larger firm size, complex organizational structures (subsidiaries, etc.), and predominantly friendly versus hostile acquisitions (Adams and Mehran, 2003).
+Whether companies have unitary or two-tiered boards depends largely on the local cultural environment, and has not evolved significantly over time.
+What has evolved more is board size.
+Unitary board structures, on average, seem to be converging around 10-12 board members, down from about 16 in 1980.
+There are some significant variations by industry, however.
+U.S. banks have an average of 17 board members; some factors that explain this bigger board size include larger firm size, complex organizational structures (subsidiaries, etc.), and predominantly friendly versus hostile acquisitions (Adams and Mehran, 2003).
 German law mandates that 20 members should sit on the supervisory board of companies with 2,000+ workers; these larger boards stay efficient by delegating to committees and ensuring that the concerned members meet with management separately before board meetings.
-Deutsche Bank's supervisory board, for example, has its employee representatives and shareholder representatives meet separately with management to consider issues relevant to each before the full board meeting.
+Deutsche Bank's supervisory board, for example, has its employee representatives and shareholder representatives meet separately with management, to consider issues relevant to each before the full board meeting.

-- 84. The Fund's structure, when compared with the private sector, raises questions about the separation between management and control.
-With the Board so involved in management and the IMFC exerting no official power over the Board, there is a clear gap in oversight.
+The Fund's structure, when compared with structures in the private sector, raises questions about the separation between management and control.
+With the Executive Board so involved in management and the IMFC exerting no official power over the Executive Board, there is a clear gap in oversight.
 How can the Fund overcome this gap?
-Should it consider strengthening the IMFC, giving it power over the Board?
-Would it help to convene the IMFC more often?
-Could an independent audit committee bring some (albeit partial) improvements in oversight? - 85.
-The size of the Board raises questions about effectiveness and efficiency (including use of committees) which are addressed in the two principles discussed below.
+Should it consider strengthening the IMFC, giving it more power over the Executive Board?
+Would it help to simply convene the IMFC more often than bi-annually?
+Could an independent audit committee bring some (albeit partial) improvements in oversight?

+The size of the Executive Board raises questions about effectiveness and efficiency (including effective use of committees) which are both addressed in the two principles discussed below.